Cultiststeve/Runewars-Battlescribe-Data/README.md

+Location has moved to https://github.com/BSData/runewars to integrate with their awesome hosting website.
+See there for latest verions.

 # Runewars-Battlescribe-Data
 A complete set of data files for the "BattleScribe" miniature gaming army list application, for Runewars, the fantasy flight minature game.